Jean-Paul Goude: Television commercials

-Goude's first television advertisement was a TV spot for Lee Cooper Jeans in 1982, in which he filmed a 10-minute mini opera set to Igor Stravinsky's The Rite of Spring.
+Goude's first television advertisement was a TV spot for Lee Cooper Jeans in 1983.
 He has also created advertisements for clients such as Azzedine Alaia, Perrier, and Cacharel.
 In 1984, Goude shot a spot for Kodak that followed the adventures of the Kodakettes, mischievous kids clad in red-and-white stripes.
-In 1992, he filmed an ad for Chanel Fragrance in which he put model Vanessa Paradis in a birdcage, because he thought she looked like Tweety.
+In 1992, he filmed an ad for Chanel Fragrance in which he put model Vanessa Paradis in a birdcage.

 Print campaigns

-Some of Goude's most celebrated print campaigns have been for Galeries Lafayette, a leading Parisian department store.
+Goude has created print campaigns for the Parisian department store Galeries Lafayette.
 Goude has worked with the company for more than 10 years, and has been given considerable creative freedom.

-He's opted to shoot the ongoing adventures of "a comic book character, half way between Hergé's Tintin and a heroine of an early Pearl Buck novel".
+Architecture

+In June 2019, Goude acquired the Villa Zilveli in Paris, a modernist house from the 1930s that had fallen into disrepair, with the intention of restoring it.
+However, faced with the scale of the work required, he announced in April 2021 that the building would be demolished and rebuilt identically.
+The villa was demolished in the summer of 2022, but in 2024, at the age of 85, Goude ultimately abandoned the idea of rebuilding it.
+He put the 212 m² plot of land up for sale along with a building permit and a reconstruction plan faithful to the original, developed in collaboration with Lankry Architectes.